(THIS IS A TRUE STORY)

 My wife went back to sleep, she had not had a good one in the past days, I followed shortly thereafter when I was sure that Marc Andrei was safe, secured, and comfortable.

 I didn’t get much sleep that day but I worked all day inspired.
 There were no classes but I went to school to finish paperwork that piled up in the past three days.
-With so much enthusiasm, I recounted to some colleagues our experiences the past days.
+With so much enthusiasm, I recounted to some colleagues who were also in school our experiences the past days.

 Then night came.
 While Marc Andrei was deep in slumber in the daybed, I and my wife had dinner.
 She was obviously perturbed, she was seemingly not minding what I was telling her about my plans regarding Marc Andrei’s papers.
 I sensed trouble.
 I was afraid my rollercoaster would soon hit another spin, another twist, another treacherous dive.
 I just hoped that it would not be so trenchant a fall that could throw me off my car in the rollercoaster.